santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/A False Dichotomy Built on Contradictory Logic - Analysing Koch's Defence of Capital Punishment.md

 - Premise 2: A convicted murderer will murder again.
 - Conclusion: Therefore, we must kill convicted murderers.

 Koch's argument fundamentally fails the test of soundness because its key premise is demonstrably false; according to the U.S Department of Justice's studies on violent crime, approximately 90% of murders are committed by first-time murderers, while repeat offenders account for less than 1% of all homicides (_Prescott, Pyle & Starr 2020, p.
 1670_).
-This empirical evidence directly contradicts Koch's second premise that convicted murderers will murder again, undermining his entire argument's soundness.
+This empirical evidence directly contradicts Koch's first premise that killing murderers will stop murders from occuring, undermining his entire argument's soundness.
 Even if we were to accept his logic that execution is necessary to prevent future murders, implementing the death penalty would, at most, prevent only 1% of future homicides.
 Koch's argument for public safety through execution collapses because its premises fail to correspond with empirical reality, rendering the entire argument unsound regardless of its logical structure.

 This evidence exposes Koch's empirical errors, but his argument suffers from an even deeper logical contradiction.
 When we map his argument to its analogous form, we get: